aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 ---
-title: Memory Management and persistence in Aiven for Caching®
+title: Memory Management and persistence in Aiven for Caching
 ---

-Learn how Aiven for Caching®, compatible with legacy Redis® OSS up to version 7.2.4, addresses the challenges of high memory usage and high change rate.
+Learn how Aiven for Caching, compatible with legacy Redis® OSS up to version 7.2.4, addresses the challenges of high memory usage and high change rate.
 Discover how it implements robust memory management and persistence strategies.

 Aiven for Caching functions primarily as a database cache.
 Data fetched from a database is stored in the caching system.
 Subsequent queries with the same parameters first check